Le Clocher Penché

 Book it for regional cooking with confirmed recognition

-The main reason to choose Le Clocher Penché is the combination of regional cuisine, $$$ pricing, confirmed 2026 recognition from Michelin Bib Gourmand and Star Wine List.
-These recognitions are verified accolades for the restaurant.
+The main reason to choose Le Clocher Penché is the combination of regional cuisine, $$$ pricing, 2026 recognition from Michelin Bib Gourmand and Star Wine List.
+These recognitions are accolades for the restaurant.

 Use it as a planned Quebec City dinner, not a lunch fallback

 For a first-timer, the clearest use case is dinner Tuesday through Saturday.
-The restaurant is closed Sunday and Monday, the listed service window is 5:30–10 PM, so it should not be treated as a midday option.
+The restaurant is closed Sunday and Monday, the service window is 5:30–10 PM, so it should not be treated as a midday option.

-Because the verified listing does not provide a reservation policy, seating count, or booking-difficulty score, plan with the practical constraints that are known: evening hours, five open nights per week, a $$$ price tier.
+Since there's no information on a reservation policy, seating count, or booking-difficulty score, plan with the practical constraints that are known: evening hours, five open nights per week, a $$$ price tier.
 If your schedule has only one possible dinner slot, check availability directly before building the evening around it.

 The price tier also shapes expectations.
-Le Clocher Penché is listed at $$$, with Michelin Bib Gourmand recognition among its verified accolades.
+Le Clocher Penché is listed at $$$, with Michelin Bib Gourmand recognition among its accolades.
 If you are comparing options, Buvette Scott and Le Clan are natural names to consider alongside it.

 Know Before You Go